-Our homely nursery is split into three areas; the babies, the toddlers and pre-school.
+Our homely nursery is split into three areas; Hummingbird Room, Robin Room and Parrots Room.

 Babies aged 8 weeks up until 2 years old occupy the upstairs of the nursery.
-The baby room accommodates up to nine babies at any one time with up to three staff members.
+The hummingbird room accommodates up to nine babies at any one time with up to three staff members.
 They have a separate milk kitchen to prepare snacks and formula, a sleep room, and a large open plan play area which can be sectioned off to allow more focused activities aimed more specific to the children’s ages, for example the older babies may be encouraged to join in with a craft activity while the non-mobile babies are offered some sensory play.

 There is a wooden floored section where the babies enjoy various messy play activities.
 There is a nappy changing station built into the room with storage available for nappies and wipes which ensures good safeguarding practice.
 The babies join the toddlers twice a day in the toddler room to allow them to have access to continuous provision and full use of the garden activities.
 This usually occurs between 10:30-11:30, and 15:15-16:15.
 This time with the toddlers allows the transition from the baby room into toddlers to be smooth when the time comes.